Michael D. Amiridis, Ph.D., University of Wisconsin, 1991, Chair

 Applicants with degrees (B.S. or higher) in other engineering disciplines or chemistry may be admitted with additional remedial course requirements in chemical engineering at the undergraduate level.
 In general, the following USC chemical engineering undergraduate courses, or their equivalents from other ABET-accredited chemical engineering departments, are required: ECHE 311, 320, 321, 322, and 430 (for graduate credit).

 Additional courses in mathematics and chemistry may also be required.
 The detailed specification of course requirements and substitutions of courses from other universities will be considered on a case-by-case basis.

-The Accelerated B.S.E./M.E.
-Plan in Chemical Engineering allows students to complete both the B.S.E. degree and a Master of Engineering degree in chemical engineering in as few as five years.
+The accelerated B.S.E./master's plans in chemical engineering allows students to complete both the B.S.E. degree and a master's degree in chemical engineering in as few as five years.
 The use of dual credit--courses that can be used toward both degrees--enables acceleration of the program, reducing the total enrollment of the student by one semester.